Azure-Samples/dapr-store/docs/auth-identity/readme.md

 - `scp` should equal "store-api"
 - `aud` should equal the client ID of the app

-If the authorization header is missing, the bearer token is missing, or the claims are not validated - then a HTTP 401 is returned.
+If the authorization header is missing, the bearer token is missing, or the claims are not validated - then a HTTP 401 response is returned.